-- (a) followed the course developed or endorsed by NESA as per the relevant syllabus; - (b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - (c) achieved some or all of the course outcomes
+- a) followed the course developed or endorsed by NESA as per the relevant syllabus - b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the courseby the school - c) achieved some or all of the course outcomes.

-While there are no minimum attendance requirements, the principal may determine that, as a result of absence, the course completion criteria may not be met.
-Clearly, absences will be regarded seriously by principals who must give students early warning of the consequences of such absences.
+The principal may determine that, as a result of absence, the course completion criteria may not have been met.

+Principals will give students early warning of the consequences of such absences.

-In such circumstances, warning letters relating to the student's non-completion of course requirements will be sent for students in Years 9, 10, 11 and 12.
-Letters of Student Progress causing concern will be sent for students in Years 7 and 8.
-These letters are sent in time for the problem to be corrected.
+In such circumstances, warning letters relating to the student's non-completion of course requirements will be sent for students in Year 9 (100hr elective courses), and Years 10, 11 and 12.
+In Years 7, 8 and 9, parents/carers will receive a phone call and/or letter regarding the student's progress.
+This communication is given in time for the problem to be corrected.